500+ Best Dragon Names: Epic Ideas for Fantasy Characters & Stories

 Shadow Dragons

 Darkness, void, and nightmare given flesh and wings—shadow dragons represent the terrifying unknown lurking just beyond the light's edge.
 These aren't simply evil dragons; they're creatures of fundamental darkness, often with abilities to manipulate shadows, phase through dimensions, or drain life and light.
-Names like Umbrasoul and Voidcaller emphasize this connection to darkness as an element in itself, while options like Nightterror and Dreadwing play up the psychological horror aspect.
-Shadow dragons make excellent villains because they can be genuinely alien in their motivations—not seeking treasure or conquest but feeding on fear, spreading darkness, or simply existing as antithesis to life and light.
+Names like Umbrasoul and Voidcaller emphasize connection to darkness as an element itself, while options like Nightterror and Dreadwing play up psychological horror.
+Shadow dragons make excellent villains because they can be genuinely alien in motivations—not seeking treasure or conquest but feeding on fear, spreading darkness, or simply existing as antithesis to life and light.
 They're also perfect for morally complex stories where "shadow" means hidden truths rather than pure evil.

 Umbrasoul